hank-ai/darknet/README.md

 > [!WARNING]
 > **Please don't skip this step!**  Re-read the "important" description above to see what kind of window you **must** be using.
 Anytime you want to use Visual Studio from the command prompt to compile C++ code you must use the Visual Studio developer command prompt as described above.

-Once you have the **Developer Command Prompt**, run the following commands to install Microsoft VCPKG, which will then be used to build OpenCV:
+Once you have the **Developer Command Prompt**, run the following commands to install Microsoft VCPKG, which will then be used to build OpenBlas and OpenCV:

 ```bat
 cd c:\